bespoken/bespoken-docs/dashboard/test-suites.md

 When you do so, you'll need to enter the platform you want to test, and set a proper name for your test suite.
 The test suite name must have at least 4 characters for the "Create" button to enable.
 Click on "Create" and that's it!
 Your new test suite will be created.

 You'll be inmediately taken to the Test page.
-This is the most important page in our Dashboard, and where you'll spend time creating your functional testing scripts.
-To learn more about it, click [here](somewhere.html).
+This is the most important page in our Dashboard, and where you'll spend most time creating your functional testing scripts.
+To learn more about it, click [here](/dashboard/test-page).

 ## Deleting a test suite
 Once you have test suites created, you can easily delete them by clicking on the "trash" icon.
 You'll be asked for confirmation, as this is an action that can't be undone.